 The first person to speak always seems right until someone comes and asks the right questions.

-Also, it's just plain rude to assume that the rest of the group wants to sit there for hours watching the soloist risk his or her life playing Russian roulette with conditions that have just been assessed as too hazardous for anyone else to climb.
+Also, it's a bit rude to assume that the rest of the group wants to sit there for hours watching the soloist risk his or her life playing Russian roulette with conditions that have just been assessed as too hazardous for anyone else to climb.
 There's nothing "hardcore" about pushing ahead in this scenario.
-It's a shitty attitude.
-Plain and simple.
-Don't do group trips if you aren't willing to respect the others in the group over your own glory.
+IMHO, don't do group trips if you aren't willing to respect the others in the group over your own glory.

 Consider the very real possibility that Steven got caught in a wet slab avalanche half way up the lower third of the south face, or dislocated his shoulder while in the final steep couloir just below the summit?
 His shoulder dislocated on Sir Douglas - so it's happened to him before.
 And what if he couldn't pop it back in this time?
 Ben and I would be forced to climb the lower part of the face, over the moats, cracks and convexities on the slope to try to rescue him - exposing ourselves to the very objective hazards that we avoided by turning around in the first place!
-This is just one example of why it's so disturbing that some folks are applauding his individual "success" when it came at such an obvious cost to Ben and I who had the mental courage to ignore our own selfish desires for a peak at all costs, for the sake of our families and loved ones back home.
 The way I stated it later to my wife, was that there were two outcomes that Ben and I were forced into as we sat out of the reach of any potential avalanches beneath the south face for over an hour as Steven completed his summit bid high above.
 Both potential outcomes were not ideal for us, and we didn't have a choice but to wait it out and see which one would come to pass;

 In his account, Steven implies that Ben and I were so far behind him due to our "slow gear transition", that we basically screwed ourselves out of the summit.
-This is complete nonsense.
-First of all, Steven was kicking the steps.
-Ben and I are in fantastic physical shape.
+This isn't the case.
+First of all, Steven was kicking the steps and Ben and I are in fantastic physical shape.
 We easily would have caught up to him if we didn't have long discussions about the conditions and express severe doubts in the snow slope's stability.
-Secondly - I was literally right behind Steven as we started up the first slope to the first moat.
-Literally on his heels.
+Secondly - I was literally right behind Steven as we started up the first slope to the first moat - right on his heels.
 I stopped, turned back, and waited at the bottom of the slope as soon as I heard running water under the 3+ feet of slush that we were on, just in case it slid.
 I was waiting to see if Steven would survive getting over the first convex roll and obvious weakness at the first moat before starting up myself.
 This is another group strategy on questionable snow slopes.
 You cross or climb them one at a time.
 This is very basic safety protocol that everyone learns in their first avalanche awareness course.
 If the slope did let go, there would have been two of us to rescue Steven instead of just Ben trying to dig out both Steven and myself.

 [A gorgeous morning pano as I wait for Steven to clear the first moat, looking south to Bryce, Cockscomb and Pawn. ++]